 Stay on topic

-Talking is fun and we all have a lot to share with each other but there is a time and a place for every type of conversation.
+Talking is fun and we all have a lot to share but there is a time and a place for every type of conversation.
 When you’re part of a project we would like to ask you to limit the conversations you have in the comment section of the brief to topics related to this project.
 Likewise, when you post in the comment section of an idea, please only discuss the specific idea and provide feedback.

 Share feedback and report problems